serenity-is/docs/getting_started/starting_serene.md

   </connectionStrings>
 ```

-If you are still having an error, open an administrative command prompt and type
+If you still have an error, open an administrative command prompt and type

 ```bat
 > sqllocaldb info